aaryankaushik/Project-Data-Science/LOGBOOK.md

 3. Geojson data which contains coordinates was successfully exported to csv, and we have confirmed that the lattitude and longitude values are valid location in certain region in Northern Ireland.
 4. The nitrate data contains missing values and is unbalanced (with respect to multiple measurements).
 This may be a result of survey problem, measurement error or new sites that don't have past years measurements.
 5. Most of the sites have no nitrate measurements before 1999.
-6. @Adina UH found a research report https://nora.nerc.ac.uk/id/eprint/501505/1/CR03051N.pdf.
+6. We found a research report https://nora.nerc.ac.uk/id/eprint/501505/1/CR03051N.pdf.
 The research was about Nitrate concentrations in groundwater in Northern Ireland (published in 2003).
 We can use this as our reference (but take a note that our dataset is about river water).
 7. Even though we expect some pollution in some sites, but preliminary result shows that majority of the sites are safe (the result from report on point 5 also shows the same conclusion).

 ### Action items: